ipification/ipification-mobile-sdk-code-snippet/docs/android-play-integrity-ipification.md

 - Confirm that the attempt belongs to the current session and has not expired.
 - Confirm that `action` matches the action stored for the attempt.
 - Decode the token through Google Play Integrity.
+- Confirm that the decoded `requestHash` matches the value stored for the attempt.
-- Validate the package name, `requestHash`, timestamp, app verdict, and device verdict.
+- Validate the package name, timestamp, app verdict, and device verdict.
 - Create a single-use verification transaction.
 - Generate a short-lived signed `state` only when the integrity policy passes.